 Rustle up a meal in the modern kitchen, providing all the essential appliances, and dish your meal in the nearby dining area, without having to worry about missing out on any socializing!

 The property offers one double bedroom with ample storage space to house your belongings and a delightful twin bedroom; perfect for children.
+The twin room can be made up to a superking on request.

 Discover the contemporary, family bathroom where you can choose to soak in the bath or use the overhead shower to revive yourself before a day of adventure.